MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster-powershell.md

 ## Next steps

-- You may want to further validate your cluster.
+- It is important to validate the cluster afterwards.
 See [Validate server cluster].
+- Register your cluster with Azure.
+See [Register Azure Stack Hub with Azure](https://docs.microsoft.com/azure-stack/operator/azure-stack-registration?view=azs-2002&pivots=state-connected).
+- Setup a witness (highly recommended).
+See [Setup a witness].
+- Create volumes and virtual disks.
+See [Create volumes].

-- You can create your virtual machines.
+- Provision your VMs.
 See [Manage VMs on Azure Stack HCI](https://docs.microsoft.com/azure-stack/hci/manage/vm).
 - You can also create a cluster using Windows Admin Center.
 See [Create an Azure Stack HCI cluster using Windows Admin Center](create-cluster.md).